18th Century

 Spanish America before the Bourbon reforms was governed through layered institutions that made royal power depend on negotiation.

-The Estates-General of 1789 turned France’s fiscal crisis into a dispute over representation and national sovereignty.
+The Estates-General of 1789 turned France’s fiscal crisis into a dispute over voting, representation, the Third Estate, and national sovereignty.

 Colonial Brazil (1500-1822): Politics, Economy and Society